Beyond the stories of French WWII POWs? German city grapples with history museum | The China Post

 In this case, the whole room — the former military complex the chapel building is part of — has many elements: The barracks were built in 1938 under the Nazis.
 During WWII, many Soviet officer POWs were also imprisoned there alongside French, Belgian and Dutch ones.
 Yet unlike their western European counterparts, the Soviets were not protected by the 1929 Geneva Convention on war prisoners.
 They faced much worse conditions including abuse, starvation and unchecked illness.

-After WWII ended, the former barracks first housed some of the 300,000 ex-forced laborers that had been in Soest, followed by ethnic Germans driven out of Central and Eastern Europe and into Germany.
+After WWII ended, the former barracks first housed some of the 300,000 freed forced laborers that had passed through Soest, followed by ethnic Germans driven out of Central and Eastern Europe and into Germany.
 Then, from 1951-94, the Belgian soldiers were stationed there.

 Read more: Berlin Airlift 70 years on: When occupiers became protectors